 □ A few days before your meeting: Call the staff member you coordinated with to schedule the meeting to confirm and share that your group is looking forward to your scheduled time.
 A quick follow-up email reminding them of the link may be helpful.

-□ Send an email reminder to the group of participants highlighting the Zoom link and remind the group to log on no more than 10 minutes prior to the visit.
+□ Send an email reminder to the group of participants highlighting the Zoom link and remind the group to log on no more than 10 minutes prior to the visit if you are using the free version of Zoom.